 We mentioned above that not all people are interested in reading a ton of text.
 Some people just want the highlights and key points delivered up fast and clearly visible.

 Enter infographics.
 First, they are a great way of capturing attention and attracting new customers.
 Since they’re social media friendly, you can cast a wide net with them too.

-Here’s some interesting data from HubSpot, in an article How to Generate Leads with Infographics.
+Here’s some interesting data from HubSpot, in the article How to Generate Leads with Infographics.
 Note that this info is a bit dated now, but it’s still relevant for marketers today.
 The article states that visitors are 30 times more likely to read an infographic than they are to read an article.

 Infographics can also be downloadable content.
 This means they’re an excellent way to capture email addresses assuming you request one for the download.

-You could offer them in exchange for
+You could offer them in exchange for a

 Infographics are also optimized for Pinterest and they are the most shared type of content today.